Skatteetaten/mva-meldingen/docs/english/api/index.md

     </mvameldinginnsending>
 ```

-Example of xml file for VAT return filing can be found under <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>.
+Example of xml file for VAT return submission can be found under <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>.

 ### Upload VAT return